holandes22/rafee/README.md

     node --help
     npm --help

+Install the sass and compass Gems to preprocess style:

+    gem install sass
+    gem install compass

-Install ember-cli (0.1.17 or later is required) and bower (you might need sudo for this):
+Install ember-cli (0.2.2 or later is required) and bower (you might need sudo for this):

     npm install -g ember-cli
     npm install -g bower